dzaja123/daily-btc-price-gitHub-actions-workflow/README.md

 This project was inspired by a post on X (formerly Twitter) where a developer who made a large number of daily commits on GitHub for a year was hired with no interview needed for a $500k/year job.
 Inspired by this post, I wanted to automate a way to achieve this while also providing useful, real-time information about Bitcoin prices.
 Now, I have both a fun contribution graph and up-to-date crypto price data every day!
+This project highlights that GitHub contribution stats alone do not always accurately reflect a developer’s true value or technical expertise.

 ---